 - Work out how large you want your bouquet to be.
 This will often depend on your dress style and your preferred bouquet shape.

 - Learn how you will tie it together and with what.
-The floral tape will help keep the stems together and will need to be covered by ribbons.
+Floral tape will help keep the stems together and will need to be covered by ribbons.

 - Gather the tools you will need, including flower food, pruning scissors, floral tape, ribbon and a water container to store your bouquet in.